UrbanInstitute/education-data-package-r/README.md

 - add_labels - Add variable labels (when applicable)?
 Defaults to `FALSE`.
 - csv - Download the full csv file?
 Defaults to `FALSE`.
+- verbose - Print messages and warnings?
+Defaults to `TRUE`.

 ## Available Endpoints